Pimm - Partial immortalization

 Another source link from Hackszine.

-30 Responses to “How to read PDF files on iPhone via Safari instead of lame email attachments”
+157 thoughts on “How to read PDF files on iPhone via Safari instead of lame email attachments

 What a total pain.
 This is a 21st century communications device that doesn’t even let you store a simple PDF file.